 Representation: World

-Upon completing her studies in Munich, Nikola Hillebrand began her career at the Mannheim National Theatre, before joining the Semperoper Dresden as an ensemble member from 2020 to 2024, where she appeared as Pamina (Die Zauberflöte), Susanna (Nozze di Figaro), Musetta (La Bohème), Zdenka (Arabella), Sophie (Der Rosenkavalier), Ännchen (Der Freischütz), Gretel (Hänsel und Gretel) and Adele (Die Fledermaus).
+Following her studies in Munich she began her career at the Mannheim National Theatre, before joining the Semperoper Dresden, where she was an ensemble member from 2020 to 2024.
+There she appeared as Konstanze (Die Entführung aus dem Serail), Pamina (Die Zauberflöte), Susanna (Le nozze di Figaro), Zdenka (Arabella), Sophie (Der Rosenkavalier) and Musetta (La bohème).

 www.nikolahillebrand.com